85ae/JChess/README.md

 # JChess

-JChess is a chess engine.
+JChess is a chess engine, entirely written in Java.

 ## Presentation